cloudforet-io/cloudforet-io.github.io/content/en/docs/using_spaceone_console/user_guide/dashboard/domain_dashboard.md

 ## Overview

-The Dashboard is the first screen you will see when connecting to **`SpaceONE`** service.
+The Dashboard is the first screen you will see when connecting to the **`SpaceONE`** service.

-It allows you to look through the status of the entire service being used by domain.
+It allows you to look through the status of the entire service being used by the domain.

 When you click an item, you can navigate to the corresponding service.